What are a Loan and a Line of Credit?

 Which one is better: A Loan or a Line of Credit?

 Borrowers often face the difficult question of which facility to use while borrowing from a bank or a financial institution- a loan or line of credit.
-Though there are many differences between the two facilities as discussed above, there are a number of similarities too.
+Though there are many differences between the two facilities, as discussed above, there are a number of similarities too.
 Both the facilities lend money to an individual or a business on the basis of their credit score, past borrowing and repayment history, etc. Both the facilities usually require the borrower to furnish security against the loan.
 The lender has the right to seize the security in case of a default in repayment by the borrower.
 They charge interest on the sum issued.
-Whenever a borrower pays back money to the lending institution by way of an installment, he is paying back a portion of the principal amount and the balance is the interest amount in both cases.
+Whenever a borrower pays back money to the lending institution by way of an installment, he is paying back a portion of the principal amount, and the balance is the interest amount in both cases.

 Even with the above similarities, the basic structures of both arrangements differ.
-If an individual wants a credit facility for a specific purpose such as buying machinery, or land, or a house, a loan arrangement will be the best for him.
-The loan amount will be towards a specific investment, and cannot be of use for other purposes.
+If an individual wants a credit facility for a specific purpose, such as buying machinery, or land, or a house, a loan arrangement will be the best for him.
+The loan amount will be towards a specific investment and cannot be of use for other purposes.
 This restricts the wasteful expenditure of borrowed money.
-Also, there is a fixed repayment schedule which the borrower knows in advance.
+Also, there is a fixed repayment schedule that the borrower knows in advance.
 Hence, it becomes much easier to plan and budget for its repayment.
 Moreover, the tenure normally for a loan is longer.
 Therefore the repayment burden is less and equitably distributed over the loan tenure.

 Line of Credit

 A line of credit is a better option for those who want a flexible credit arrangement with the bank.
 They do not need a credit facility to make any specific investment.
-Their line of work may require ad-hoc funds like in the case of a supply business where the seller may want to buy more from a manufacturer even before he receives the due payment from his customers.
-He may use his line of credit, and repay the amount as soon as he receives his payments from the customers.
+Their line of work may require ad-hoc funds, like in the case of a supply business where the seller may want to buy more from a manufacturer even before he receives the due payment from his customers.
+He may use his line of credit and repay the amount as soon as he receives his payments from the customers.
 In this case, he will save on his interest costs and will have to pay interest only for the time he actually uses the bank money.

 Therefore, a borrower should carefully assess what his actual need is before taking either of the two facilities.
 He should look into the pros and cons of both of them and judicially make his choice according to his need.
-Tenure of the facility, interest cost, clarity about the required quantum, etc. is the key factors that would guide the final decision.
+Tenure of the facility, interest cost, clarity about the required quantum, etc., is the key factors that would guide the final decision.